 Tapkeshwar Mahadev Temple is a popular cave temple dedicated to Lord Shiva.
 It is situated on the banks of a migratory river, 5.5 km from the city bus stand in Dehradun.
-Tapak is a Hindi word, which means to drip.
-It is said that the water drips naturally from the ceiling of the cave on the Shivling, which is enshrined in the temple.
+"Tapak" is a Hindi word, which means "to drip".
+It is said that the water drips naturally from the ceiling of the cave on the Shivaling, which is enshrined in the temple.